gabrielUpON/gabrielUpON/README.md

 - 🌍 I was born and I'm currently living in Fortaleza, Ceará - Brazil
 - 🖥️ You can see my portfolio at [official website](https://gabrielsantiago.my.canva.site/)
 - 🚀 I am currently a System Analyst at Vet & Agro.
-- 🤓 I proficient in React, Next, Firebase, Typescript, SQL, CRUDs.
+- 🤓 I proficient in JavaScript, ReactJS, NextJS, Firebase, SQL, CRUDs.
 - 🧠 Currently learning about CMS and security
 - 🤝 I am open to collaborate on new projects.
 Always aiming my professional and personal growth.